simon-p-r/json-schema-models/README.md

 + method to validate the schemas

     ##### params
-    + callback with error, result signature - error will show if any schemas have failed validation and result is an object containing the raw mognodb db handle from connection and an object containing handles to each model with keys beign name of model and value being the handle.
+    + callback with error, result signature - error will show if any schemas have failed validation and result is an object containing the raw mognodb db handle from connection and an object containing handles to each model and each collection created.

 ##### .stop(callback)